SitecorePowerShell/Book/security.md

 </configuration>
 ```

 For your convenience we've included a package bundled with all of the above called *SPE Minimal-3.x for Sitecore x.zip*.
+Any of the disabled configuration files should be enabled following extraction.

 [1]: https://msdn.microsoft.com/en-us/library/8aeskccd%28v=vs.71%29.aspx